steintore/deconz2mqtt/Readme.md

 `$ sudo systemctl status deconz2mqtt.service`

-To view more lines of logs add `nXX` where XX is the number of lines e.g. to view 50 lines of logs
+To view more lines of logs add `-nXX` where XX is the number of lines e.g. to view 50 lines of logs

 `$ sudo systemctl status deconz2mqtt.service -n50`